seif-allaya/Zsh-recall/README.markdown

 ##### 5. Initialize your new zsh configuration

-Once you open up a new terminal window, it should load zsh with Oh My Zsh's configuration.
+Once you open up a new terminal window, it should load zsh with the new configuration.

 ### Custom Plugins and Themes